cme212/course/notes/lecture-13/testing.md

   spread out across multiple directories, how should you organize it?

-* Some people like to have the implementation and test code in the same file so it’s easy to see both of them at once
+* Some people like to have the implementation and test code in the same file so it’s easy to see both of them at once.

-* Others like to have a dedicated tests/ directory where all of your non-implementation code goes
+* Others like to have a dedicated tests/ directory where all of your non-implementation code goes.

 ### A conventional directory layout